Learn how to make the most tender Mongolian Sous Vide Flank Steak using one of our favorite kitchen gadgets, the Sous Vide!

 - Prepare the Mongolian beef sauce by pouring the juices from your sous vide bag into a medium saucepan and add 1 tablespoon of cornstarch.
 Bring to a boil, reduce heat, and let simmer for 5 minutes or until thickened.

 - Slice flank steak and serve over rice and veggies.
-Pour sauce over the top of meat and enjoy!
+Pour sauce over the top of the meat and enjoy!